SMPA Responding to Member Needs During Difficult Times

 If I am unable to pay my power bill due to a coronavirus-related job loss, will you shut my power off?

 We encourage any member experiencing financial hardship due to the coronavirus outbreak to call us during regular business hours.
 We will work with you individually to create a plan that works for you.
-SMPA will suspend shutting off power to people in this circumstance; however, the power still has a cost associated with it which must be covered and the suspension of disconnection will not be a forgiveness of the amount owed .
-Please call if you need help.
+SMPA may shut off power to accounts that have not paid; however, those who are experiencing hardship because of COVID-19 and call us to set up a payment arrangement may be able to avoid interruption of service.

 6. Where can I find additional support?